rixiobarrios/mern-auth-tutorial/README.md

 2. Use the `dev` script we wrote earlier in the `package.json` file to run the server.
 In the Terminal, type `npm run dev`.
 1. This server doesn't do anything at all, so lets build it out a bit more.
 We know we'll be adding our routes in here so let's require `mongoose` and while we're at it require the `cors` middleware.
 1. Now, anywhere after you instatiated Express (after the `app` variable), add the cors middleware.
-Remember to use a middleware in Express we need to pass it to the `app.use()` method.
+Remember, to use a middleware in Express we need to pass it to the `app.use()` method.
 1. We're also going to have to use two of the builtin middleware packages since we're going to be making requests via AJAX to the server, so add `app.use(express.json())` and `app.use(express.urlencoded({ extended: true }))`.
 1. Lastly, again, we know that eventually we'll be running this on a remote server, so lets create a port variable.
 We can assign the variable the value of the PORT environment variable that will be set in Heroku OR if that environment variable doesn't exist, it should use 4000.